enriquepablo/modus_ponens/README.md

 For example, CLIPS uses [lisp style s-expressions][8], and Drools uses some own ad-hoc syntax.

-Rules are essentially made up of a number of conditions and a number of actions, where conditions are facts that can contain quantified, bound variables, and actions can be anything to be triggered when the conditions of a rule are matched;
+Rules are essentially made up of a number of conditions and an action, where conditions are facts that can contain quantified, bound variables, and actions can be anything to be triggered when the conditions of a rule are matched;
-though here for our purposes we will only consider as actions assertions of new facts, possibly containing variables used in the conditions.
+though here for our purposes it is enough to only consider as actions assertions of new facts, possibly containing variables used in the conditions.

-from a logical pow, what these systems provide is, first, a syntax for facts and for [Horn clauses][9]; and then, on top of that, an implementation of conjunction, implication, and quantified variables, such as they appear in the Horn clauses.
+from a logical point of view, what these systems provide is, first, a syntax for facts and for [Horn clauses][9]; and then, on top of that, an implementation of conjunction, implication, and quantified variables, such as they appear in the Horn clauses.
 This allows these systems to extend any set of facts and Horn clauses to its completion,